 - Harriman State Park.

 You can choose not to stop at any of these spots, but you can be rest assured that the drive through this area via the Palisades Parkway will be very memorable, especially if you start from NYC and head north.

-This is a common road I take whenever I travel north.
-And here the spots I’ve visited more than once and found thanks to this Interstate (they are all very close to it):
+This is a common road I take whenever I travel north on road trips or hikes.
+And some of the most beautiful spots I’ve found in New York State were in great part thanks to this scenic road.